 Small independent audiophile-oriented record labels were among the first to sign on to MQA, adding it to their mastering processes.
 European labels such as Eudora Records and Berlin Classics offer several releases, as do American high-fidelity labels such as ECM, Sono Luminus, and Delos Productions.

-Two major labels have entered into long-term licensing agreements with MQA.
-Warner Music Group, which includes Atlantic Records, Nonesuch, Electra, and reprise signed in 2016.
-Universal Music Group, which has Interscope, Geffen, Def Jam, Verve, Blue Note, and EMI in their roster, signed in early 2017.
-Sony Music, which includes RCA, Epic, and Arista, also signed in 2017.
+Three major labels have entered into long-term licensing agreements with MQA.
+Warner Music Group, which includes Atlantic Records, Nonesuch, Electra, and Reprise were the first.
+Universal Music Group, which has Interscope, Geffen, Def Jam, Verve, Blue Note, and EMI in their roster signed next.
+Sony Music, which includes RCA, Epic, and Arista joined them shortly after.